MandeepSingh-14/MandeepSingh-14/README.md

 ## About Me

--  🔭 I am experienced in MERN stack development and Data science.
+-  🔭 I am working on projects related to MERN stack development and Data science.
 - 🔍  Looking for: Exciting software engineering opportunities
 - ✉️ Email: your-email@example.com